 The newly founded Berlin Mathematics Research Center MATH+ invites talented candidates committed to theoretical and numerical research to apply for a position within project EF4-4 as

 The position is located at the Institute of Mathematics, Freie Universität Berlin.
-The fixed-term contract starts as soon as possible and is limited to 31/12/2021.
+The fixed-term contract starts as soon as possible and is limited to 31/12/2021; an extension until 30/04/2022 is intended.
 Corresponding to a full PhD position, employment is part-time (75%) with salary according to the German payscale E13 TV-L FU.

 Diffusion in cellular environments is a multiscale process that involves a variety of interacting particles and molecular species.
 The resulting trajectories are typically non-Markovian or non-Gaussian, or both.
 Main project goals are the stochastic modelling and the statistical analysis of spatiotemporal transport, based on data from fluorescence experiments and molecular simulations.